Yokine, Western Australia: Facilities

 Yokine is home to the Western Australian Golf Club, Yokine Bowling Club, Coolbinia-West Perth Cricket Club, Maccabi Soccer Club, Dianella Soccer Club, Coolbinia Amateur Football Club and the Coolbinia Bombers Junior Football Club.
 The Dianella Soccer Club, bowling, cricket and football clubs are located at Yokine Regional Open Space, a very large open space at the suburb's southern border, comprising four large grassed areas and two children's playgrounds.
 Pathways surrounding the reserve are used by walkers and runners, including a regular Parkrun group.

 Education

 Yokine Primary School was opened in 1959 on Woodrow Avenue in the centre of Yokine.
 Carmel School, a Jewish day school, operates both a primary and senior high school adjacent to the Yokine Primary School.
 Its primary school opened in Yokine in 1962, with the high school commencing in the 1970s.

+JHub Maccabi Community Centre

+JHub Maccabi Community Centre was first established on its present site on Woodrow Avenue in 1952.
+It serves as Jewish Community Centre to Perth and Western Australia's Jewish communities.